GEOS-DEV/GEOS/src/docs/sphinx/getting_started.rst

    cd ..

 Note that git-lfs may not funct-on properly (or may be very slow) if version of git and git-lfs are not current.
-If you are using an older version of git/git-lfs you may need to add `git lfs pull` after `git pull`
+If you are using an older version of git/git-lfs you may need to add "git lfs pull" after "git pull" in the above procedures.

 Compiling the Code
 =================================